 According to a 2014 survey of over 2,000 women conducted by RMIT, 59% have experienced financial hardship as a result of divorce2 and 80% chose providing for their family as a top financial priority.
 Only 50% considered a comfortable retirement an important financial goal3.
-So it’s no wonder we’re seeing a gap in women’s earnings and retirement savings that’s actually forcing some women into severe poverty in their senior years.
+So, these issues are compounding the deeper, systemic issue of a gap in women’s earnings and retirement savings that’s cumulatively forcing some women into severe poverty in their senior years.

 2016 Financial Planning Week Ambassador Jane Caro recently stated that women over 55 are the fastest growing demographic among homeless people in Australia4.
 This is a really alarming indicator of the financial hardship older women are facing.
 It’s also a signal for women of any age to take charge of their financial wellbeing, so they can be ready for whatever the future may hold.

 The super gap – how much is it?

 We know women are still earning less across the board than men.
 And they’re also most likely to be the ones taking time out from their career to care for children and other family members.
 These are two of the reasons why women can expect to retire with around half the super balance compared with men.
 Figures from the Association of Superannuation Funds of Australia (AFSA) show the average super balance for women at retirement is $138,150 and $292,500 for men.5

 When you consider AFSA expects a single person in retirement to live on a budget of $24,108 a year6 – and that’s just for a “modest” lifestyle – a $138,150 nest egg isn’t even going to last a decade.
 And that budget doesn’t include rent or mortgage repayments.
 So if you don’t own your home outright, it’s going to be even harder to make ends meet in retirement.